NSTA's mission is to promote excellence and innovation in science teaching and learning for all.

 Journals and Publications

 To enhance professional learning and provide networking forums for science educators, each year NSTA conducts a national conference, a series of area conferences, and a STEM Forum & Expo.
-These events attract over 30,000 attendees annually.
+These events attract more than 30,000 attendees annually.
 At the conferences, teachers may choose from hundreds of workshops, demonstrations, and presentations covering every discipline, grade level, and teaching focus.
 They hear nationally renowned speakers address the hottest topics in science education and learn about the latest breakthroughs from experts in the field.

 Awards and Recognition Programs

-Each year the Association and its sponsors reward and recognize teachers and students with cash awards, school supplies and materials, trips to our national convention, U.S. savings bonds, and more.
+Each year the Association and its sponsors reward and recognize teachers and students with cash awards, school supplies and materials, trips to our national conference, U.S. savings bonds, and more.
 NSTA administers a robust awards program and several exciting competitions to recognize the professional efforts of teachers and the innovative talents of their students.

 Advocating for Science and Science Teachers